 I’ve regularly download Empire, Lonely Planet, Radio Times and Wallpaper for free, and my wife has chosen Vogue (both the UK and the American version for some reason), Good Housekeeping and Newsweek – and there are dozens and dozens of other options.

-A few months ago Amazon introduced a new feature for its Prime members called Prime Reading.
+A less well-known feature that Amazon introduced for Prime members called Prime Reading.
 Here you get free access to a number of books and magazines.

 The selection rotates each month so you won’t see the same titles featured every month, but there’s a decent mix to choose from.
-At the time of writing you can pick up 43 different magazines including Wallpaper, F1 Racing, Good Housekeeping and Time.
+At the time of writing you can pick up 43 different magazines including Red, Gardener’s World and Top Gear.

 You don’t need a Kindle to read them, in fact they work better if you use the Kindle app on your tablet.

-If you don’t have Zinio at your library, you can get a free two week trial of Readly.
+If you don’t have Zinio at your library, you can get a one month-trial of Readly for 99p.
 This has hundreds of titles, many of them designed specifically for tablets making them a far more interactive read.

 Once the trial ends it’s a bit pricey at £7.99 a month.
 However, it’s not bad value if you’d normally buy two magazines a month – and even better if you can split the subscription with friends or family.